 This is an effective way to check whether you have assembled the computer in the right manner.
 After you have successfully build a PC yourself, it’s time to connect input and output devices to the assembled case.

-- Connect 15-pin VGA connector of your Display unit( CRT monitor/LCD Display/LED Display) to 15-pin female connector on the back side of the computer.
+- Connect the 15-pin VGA connector of your Display unit( CRT monitor/LCD Display/LED Display) to the 15-pin female connector on the backside of the computer.

-- Connect the power cable to SMPS part of the computer.
+- Connect the power cable to the SMPS part of the computer.

 - Connect Keyboard and mouse to USB ports.